What Is A Court Appointed Receiver In Real Estate?

 Where a loan is in default, or where there is a business, family divorce, or probate dispute involving the operations, management, ownership, or sale of real property or business assets, problems may arise that could threaten the financial viability or otherwise diminish the value of real estate assets.
-By appointing a receiver or Special Master with receivership authority, the parties may have the ability to preserve, protect, and enhance these assets.
+By appointing a court appointed receiver or Special Master with receivership authority, the parties may have the ability to preserve, protect, and enhance these assets.

 But beyond simply protecting and preserving assets, a court-appointed receiver provides an array of benefits to parties on both sides of a legal dispute.
 Here is a breakdown of some of those benefits.